zaza0209/GEERL/rebuttal_cs.md

 ### Significance Justification:
 * The empirical results are reasonable, showing that the proposed algorithm outperforms baselines as within-cluster correlation increases.
 However, a key concern is how the algorithm performs in real-world settings where the common effect within a cluster may not be as strong.
 For example, it would be helpful for the authors to report the actual value of the within-cluster correlation in their experiments to illustrate what constitutes a typical setting in real-world data.

+Thank you for the suggestions.
+Our real-data analysis revealed modest within-cluster correlations: $0.05$ for step count, $0.02$ for sleep duration, and $0.05$ for mood score.

+To clarify the relationship between our simulation and real-world settings: The baseline scenario where $\psi = 1$ corresponds to these observed real-world correlations.
+When we increase $\psi$, the correlation scales proportionally - for instance, $\psi = 3$ yields correlations around 0.15.
+From Figure 1, we can observe that GFQI performs better than FQI and other methods in almost all settings when correlation is around $0.15$, indicating the performance improvement of GFQI algorithm by taking account of the correlation structure.

+Moreover, we identified another interventional mobile health study that exhibits higher within-cluster correlations of approximately $0.3$ [1].
+We will incorporate analysis of this additional dataset in the final manuscript to strengthen our empirical validation.

+[1] Wang, Jitao, et al. "Effectiveness of gamified team competition as mHealth intervention for medical interns: a cluster micro-randomized trial." _NPJ Digital Medicine_ 6.1 (2023): 4.

 ### Novelty Justification:
 * This work applies GEE to the estimation of Q-functions.
 This appears to be a relatively straightforward combination of the widely used methods GEE and FQI.
 While there may be additional technical challenges involved, these challenges are not clearly discussed in the paper.